lovetravelmoney/website/about.md

 #### Which country is my favorite?

 We loved Budapest!!!
-Also Ireland, Paris and America are amazing too.
+Also Ireland, France and America are amazing too.

 #### Who’s behind all these stunning photos and videos?